un0btanium/FactorioScript/README.md

 ```FactorioScript
 iron-ore = copper-ore + stone + coal + uranium-ore
 ```
 it will create a chain of arithmetic combinators, calculating one expression after another, which requires the result to be transfered to the next combinator.
-The signals used to transfer the results are the standard temporary variables.
+The signals used to transfer the results are the standard temporary variables *signal-Y* and *signal-Z*.
 You should avoid using these two variables in your code, but if you need them, you can change them to a different signal you current are not using.

 ```FactorioScript